gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-Mineola, N. Y., July 11.-The Nassau county grand jury, after indicting Mr. and Mrs. Monroe Froelich, of Hewlett, Long Island, for causing run on a Woodmere bank, today considering handindictments against other persons.
-The Froelichs were accused of starting HewlettWoodmere National bank by drawing out their $1,000 and spreading the reports that the insolvent.
-The told the district office that mysterious voice telephoned to take out their money.
-They did and told few of their friends, they said.
-Other persons who withdrew accounts to be questioned by the grand jury.
+Mineola, July Nassau County jury, after indicting Mr. Monroe Froelich, of Hewlett, Long Island, for causing run Woodmere bank, today handing up indictments against other persons.
+The Froelichs were accused of starting the HewlettWoodmere National Bank by drawout their $1,000 and spreading reports that the bank was insolvent.

 Article Text